alvaroloes/ocgen/README.md

 # OCGen
 This is an Objective C boilerplate code generator.
 It has been developed by demand.
-Right now only generates the methods needed to conform the `NSCopying` and `NSCoding` protocols.
+Right now it only generates the methods needed to conform the `NSCopying` and `NSCoding` protocols.
 It's in an early state and there are still many things to add, as you can see in the TODO section.

 Any pull request will be highly appreciated.